BatesDCS23-24/AVECINA-Story/README.md

-# Leaflet Storymaps with Google Sheets
+# # AVECINA-Storymap with Google Sheets

 This is a storymap of community resources in Providence, Rhode Island, built using the [HandsOnDataViz/leaflet-storymaps-with-google-sheets](https://github.com/HandsOnDataViz/leaflet-storymaps-with-google-sheets) repository.